Code Backup and File Roaming

 The following files or folders will roam by user dimension, effective for all projects (~

-: current user's home directory, usually /root
+: the current user's home directory, generally the /root

 ~/.gitconfig

-: git global configuration file~/.local/share/code-server/User/settings.json
+: Git global configuration file~/.local/share/code-server/User/settings.json

 : WebIDE configuration file~/.local/share/code-server/User/snippets/*